Serving Portland OR, Vancouver WA, and the Oregon Coast

 Quartz is, for the most part, stain-proof because liquids can’t penetrate its surface.
 However, it’s still important to clean up messes quickly so that you preserve the quartz’s original color.
 Use soap and water or a mild household cleaner.
 Like cracking, stains are not easily corrected.

 Want to learn more about quartz and how it compares to granite?
-Download our FREE Granite & Quartz Material Guide.
-If you are ready to get stunning quartz or granite counters installed in your kitchen, contact Crowley’s to get a free quote.
+Click here to download our FREE Granite & Quartz Material Guide and What You Need to Know Before Selecting A Material.
+Or, if you’re ready to get stunning quartz or granite counters installed in your kitchen, contact Crowley’s to get a free quote.

 Serving Portland OR, Vancouver WA, and the Oregon Coast